mission-young/LFS/chapter4.md

 Many people would like to know beforehand approximately how long it takes to compile and install each package.
 Because Linux From Scratch can be built on many different systems, it is impossible to provide accurate time estimates.
 The biggest package (Glibc) will take approximately 20 minutes on the fastest systems, but could take up to three days on slower systems!
 Instead of providing actual times, the Standard Build Unit (SBU) measure will be used instead.

 The SBU measure works as follows.
-The first package to be compiled from this book is Binutils in [Chapter 5](Linux%20From%20Scratch.html#chapter-temporary-tools).
+The first package to be compiled from this book is Binutils in [Constructing a Temporary System](chapter5.md).
 The time it takes to compile this package is what will be referred to as the Standard Build Unit or SBU.
 All other compile times will be expressed relative to this time.

 For example, consider a package whose compilation time is 4.5 SBUs.
 This means that if a system took 10 minutes to compile and install the first pass of Binutils, it will take *approximately* 45 minutes to build this example package.
 Fortunately, most build times are shorter than the one for Binutils.